ZaQuarius15/programming-univbasics-2-conclusion/README.md

 If you think about what happened after you learned to write complete, and occasionally complex sentences, you can see where Programming as Conversation will go next.
-After you learned to write competent sentences that could function with complexity, you learned to write **paragraphs**.
+After you learned to write competent sentences (like Ruby _expressions_) that could function with complexity (like if you wrapped them in `if` or repetition), you learned to write **paragraphs**.

 A **paragraph** is a collection of sentences, aligned by a topic sentence and bundled up or closed by a closing sentence.
 A **paragraph** can persuade or